thomasclarke1969/documentation/guide/ios/layerkit-transition-guide.md

 ```

 ## Push Notification Options
-Prior to LayerKit v0.9.0, applications would set push notification options, such as the push text or push sound, by setting metadata values on `LYRMessage` objects.
-Going forward, applicaitons should set push notification options via the `options` paramater in the `LYRMessage` object' designated initializer method.
+Prior to LayerKit v0.9.0, applications could set push notification options, such as the push text or push sound, by setting `metadata` values on `LYRMessage` objects.
+Going forward, applications should set push notification options via the `options` parameter in the `LYRMessage` object's designated initializer method.

 ```
  NSDictionary *pushOptions = @{LYRMessagePushNotificationAlertMessageKey : @"Some Push Text",